Wondering if baptism is your next step?

 Because Christ commands it

-“Jesus said, ‘Go then, to all the people everywhere and make them disciples, baptize them in the name of the Father, the Son, and the Holy Spirit and teach them to obey everything I have commanded you.’”
-Matthew 28:19-20 (TEV)
+Jesus said, “Go, then, to all peoples everywhere and make them my disciples: baptize them in the name of the Father, the Son, and the Holy Spirit, and teach them to obey everything I have commanded you.”
+Matthew 28:19-20 (GNB)

 Because you want to follow Christ’s example

-Jesus believed that baptism was necessary for even him to do in order to “fulfill all righteousness” (Matthew 3:15).
+Jesus believed that baptism was necessary for even Him to do in order to “fulfill all righteousness” (Matthew 3:15).
 Jesus, the Son of God, gave us a powerful example of humble submission to the will of God.
-He would not allow anything or anyone to deter him from following God’s will in this matter (Matthew 3:14).
-And because Jesus Himself was baptized no one who wishes to be a follower of his should avoid submission to this call of God.
+He would not allow anything or anyone to deter Him from following God’s will in this matter (Matthew 3:14).
+And because Jesus Himself was baptized no one who wishes to be a follower of His should avoid submission to this call of God.

 Because you desire to be forgiven

-“Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Christ.
-When the people heard this, they were cut to the heart and said to Peter and the other apostles, ‘Brothers, what shall we do?’
-Peter replied, ‘Repent and be baptized, every one of you for the forgiveness of your sins.
-And you will receive the gift of the Holy Spirit.’”
-Acts 2:36-38
+“Therefore let all the house of Israel know with certainty that God has made this Jesus, whom you crucified, both Lord and Messiah.”
+When they heard this, they were pierced to the heart and said to Peter and the rest of the apostles, “Brothers, what should we do?”

 How Should I Be Baptized?

-Like Jesus was baptized–by being immersed in water
+Like Jesus was baptized — by being immersed in water

-The Greek word translated “baptize/baptism” is the word baptizō and it literally means to “immerse, dip under, or submerge beneath.”
+The Greek word translated “baptize/baptism” is the word baptizo and it literally means to “immerse, dip under, or submerge beneath.”

 Every baptism in the New Testament was by immersion

-When Jesus was baptized, the Bible uses the Greek word baptizō to describe that event.
+When Jesus was baptized, the Bible uses the Greek word baptizo to describe that event.

-When Jesus commanded that his disciples be baptized, He used the Greek word baptizō to instruct them how to do it.
+When Jesus commanded that His disciples be baptized, He used the Greek word baptizo to instruct them how to do it.

-The Apostles, consistent with Jesus’ example and command, instructed new believers to be immersed into Christ, using the Greek word baptizō to describe the action.
+The Apostles, consistent with Jesus’ example and command, instructed new believers to be immersed into Christ, using the Greek word baptizo to describe the action.

-“Peter replied, ‘Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
-And you will receive the gift of the Holy Spirit.”
+Peter replied, “Repent and be baptized, each of you, in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.”
 Acts 2:38

 It is the best way to picture a burial and resurrection

-“Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
-We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead … we too may have new life.”
+Or are you unaware that all of us who were baptized into Christ Jesus were baptized into his death?
+Therefore we were buried with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, so we too may walk in newness of life.
 Romans 6:3-4

-The picture immersion portrays is compelling: just as a person lowers you into the water, Christ lowers you into the pool of his grace until every inch of your soul is clean.
+The picture immersion portrays is compelling: just as a person lowers you into the water, Christ lowers you into the pool of His grace until every inch of your soul is clean.
 Buried in a watery grave, covered from head to foot with God’s love, you are washed clean by the blood of Jesus.

 Consider the statements from the founders of three denominations and other church historians and scholars:

-Martin Luther (Lutheran): “On this account I could wish that such as are baptized should be completely immersed into water according to the meaning of the word and the signification of the ordinance . . . as also without doubt it was instituted by Christ” (Works, Vol. II. p.
+“On this account I could wish that such as are baptized should be completely immersed into water according to the meaning of the word and the signification of the ordinance . . . as also without doubt it was instituted by Christ” (Works, Vol. II. p.
 75, ed.
 1551).

-John Calvin (Presbyterian): “The very word baptize signifies to immerse, and it is certain that immersion was the practice of the primitive church” (Institutes, Vol. XI., ch.
+“The very word baptize signifies to immerse, and it is certain that immersion was the practice of the primitive church” (Institutes, Vol. XI., ch.
 15, sec, 49).

-John Wesley (Methodist): “We are buried with him, alluding to the ancient manner of baptizing by immersion” (Notes on N.T., Romans 6:3).
+“We are buried with him, alluding to the ancient manner of baptizing by immersion” (Notes on N.T., Romans 6:3).
 “Baptized according to the custom of the first church and the rule of the Church of England, by immersion” (Journal, Vol, 1. p.
 20).

-F. Brenner (Roman Catholic): “Thirteen hundred years was baptism generally and ordinarily performed by the immersion of a man under water” (Work on Baptism, Augusti.
+“Thirteen hundred years was baptism generally and ordinarily performed by the immersion of a man under water” (Work on Baptism, Augusti.
 Denkwurd, VII. p.
 62).

-Philip Scaff (Presbyterian): “Immersion, and not sprinkling, was unquestionably the original form of baptism.
+“Immersion, and not sprinkling, was unquestionably the original form of baptism.
 Baptism is to immerse in water” (History of Apostolic Church, pp. 568-569).

+If God Knows My Heart, Isn’t That Enough?
 Why the Emphasis on a Physical Action for Spiritual Results?

 The two cannot be neatly separated.
 For example, the physical act of disobedience brought about a spiritual result in the garden (Genesis 1-3).
 In addition, the physical birth, death, and resurrection of Jesus himself brings the greatest spiritual potential to us: salvation.
 Therefore, we shouldn’t be surprised that a spiritual decision to accept Christ by faith is linked to a physical response like baptism.
 Honest faith always results in appropriate action.
 In fact, Scripture says that faith without action is dead (James 2:17).